Good Design: How do you measure it?

 Is there a market for accessible homes?

 Front cover of Habinteg report showing coins and Monopoly houses.
-Hidden market for accessible homes.A UK blog site has an article that discusses the market appeal of Lifetime Homes in the UK context.
-Dominic Aitken cites some interesting research and reports by the London School of Economics, Ipsos MORI, and Habinteg Housing and Papworth Trust.
+Hidden market for accessible homes.The Habinteg site has articles that discuss the market appeal of Lifetime Homes in the UK context.
+There are some interesting research reports by the London School of Economics, Ipsos MORI, and Habinteg Housing and Papworth Trust.
 UK homes are traditionally two storey with the bathroom and toilet upstairs.
 They are generally smaller than Australian homes too, which makes it more difficult in terms of circulation spaces.

 It was thought that Part M of the building code would create greater accessibility in homes, but it hasn’t helped much at all.
 The best part is that it requires a downstairs toilet, which is handy for everyone.
 Aitken explains his own research project on this topic looking at homebuyers and estate agents.
 The blog site has attracted several good comments and are worth reading too.
 By the way, it seems stair lifts are not that popular with purchasers.